-Our goal at Ryder is to achieve medium to long term returns above the Company's hurdle of RBA Cash rate + 4.25% while minimising risk and disappointingly we have failed to achieve that goal in the last 2 years.
-Ryder places a significant emphasis on risk and the errors made in our analysis of risk in recent underperforming investments have negatively impacted our strong long-term track record on a risk-adjusted basis.
+Our goal at Ryder is to achieve medium to long term returns above the Company's hurdle of RBA Cash rate + 4.25% while minimising risk and pleasingly we have reverted back to exceeding this goal over the year.

 Investment risk is commonly measured using the standard deviation of returns over time from the mean return of an asset, or in our case, Ryder's pre-tax undiluted NTA return.
 The higher the standard deviation (think volatility) the riskier the underlying investment and/or strategy.
 Typically, the two travel together, that is risk and return correlate over time since additional risk should be compensated for with additional returns.